dc4eu/educational-pilot/README.md

 ## uSelf Compliance Test

-Ledger uSelf is compliance with some test in order to assure the interoperability with others
+Ledger uSelf is compliant with EBSI wallet compliance tests in order to assure the interoperability with other issuer, verifier and wallet solutions.
+(Add mention to Izertis wallet)
 ### EUDI Wallet Compliance Test
-This section needs to defined
+(This section needs to defined)
-### Ebsi Compliance Test
+### EBSI Compliance Test

 | Tool |Version | Holder | Issuer | Verifier | Trust Model |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------                   | :----: | :----: | :------:|:------: |
 | uself-agent            | v0.0.3 |   ✅   |   ✅    |  ✅     |  ✅     |
+(To be added Izertis Wallet EBSI compliance)

 ### 5 Deployment
+(TBD)

 ## Licensing

-The content in this repository is copyrighted by ATOS IT SOLUTIONS AND SERVICES IBERIA, S.L. (hereinafter referred to as ATOS or EVIDEN) unless otherwise specified.
-Any other use is forbidden unless accepted in writing by ATOS”
+The content in this repository is copyrighted by ATOS Spain S.A. (hereinafter referred to as ATOS or EVIDEN) unless otherwise specified.
+Any other use is forbidden unless accepted in writing by ATOS